buildbot/buildbot/master/docs/manual/concepts.rst

 ----------------------------

 A :class:`Builder` is responsible for creating new builds from :class:`BuildRequest`\s.
-Creating a new build is essentially determining the exact steps and other properties of the build and/or test sequence to execute.
+Creating a new build is essentially determining the following properties of the subsequent build:

+ - the exact :ref:`steps <Concepts-Step>` a build will execute

+ - the :ref:`workers <Concepts-Worker>` that the build may run on

-This is performed by a :class:`BuildFactory` that is attached to each :class:`Builder`.
+The sequence of steps to run is performed by user-configurable :class:`BuildFactory` that is attached to each :class:`Builder` by the user.

 A :class:`Builder` will attempt to create a :class:`Build` from a :class:`BuildRequest` as soon as it is possible, that is, as soon as the associated worker becomes free.
 When a worker becomes free, the build master will select the oldest :class:`BuildRequest` that can run on that worker and notify the corresponding :class:`Builder` to maybe start a build out of it.